 - What are the inputs into those results?

-It's not just a matter of spitting out more stuff, actually scaling crap.
+It's not just a matter of spitting out more stuff.

 So if you're sending out ten emails, and ten calls every hour, and you're only getting an X conversion rate, look at how do I make those outreaches even better performing by a better target, better personalization, and also not talking about ourselves.